EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * The Server's Sender ID is S_U, as defined in this document

-* The Master Secret is derived as specified in {{key-der}} of this document, with AlgorithmID = "EDHOC OSCOAP Master Secret".
-The length is equal to the key length of AEAD_V.
+* The Master Secret is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCOAP Master Secret" and keyDataLength equal to the key length of AEAD_V.

-* The Master Salt is derived as specified in {{key-der}} of this document, with AlgorithmID = "EDHOC OSCOAP Master Salt".
-The length is 64 bits.
+* The Master Salt is derived as specified in {{key-der}} of this document, with other = exchange_hash, AlgorithmID = "EDHOC OSCOAP Master Salt" and keyDataLength equal to 64 bits.

 --- fluff